plugorgau/plugorgau.github.io/pages/resources/resources.md

 * Getting Linux in Perth
 * PLUG mailing lists
-* PLUG IRC channel
+* IRC chat channel
-* Various Linux related links
+* Mumble voice chat channel
+* Video recordings on YouTube
+* Hands on workshops and tutorials
+* Open Source AV Project
-* Video recordings of various plug meetings and events
+* Video Streaming and Recording for Linux.conf.au 2013 and 2014
-* Branding and Marketing from various plug meetings and events
+* Running and Assisting at Linux.conf.au 2003, 2013 and 2014
-* Members Preferences and Settings (PLUG login required, ALL current members only)
-* Edit the website (Drupal - web editors only - ask committee for access and you'll get it)